midnight5ky/Splunk/README.md

 https://www.youtube.com/user/schafer5/playlists

-Check my "all_indexer_bashrc.yml" playbook that customize the .bashrc file for all indexers.
+Check my "all_indexer_bashrc.yml" playbook that customizes the .bashrc file for all indexers.
 Rinse and repeat for search head cluster members, heavy forwarders, and so on.

 I use this site for the Splunk server titles: